maupilia/SRT/sphinx/Continuum/K-band/SARDARA/start-obs.rst

    ``> getRms``

    ``> setAttenuation=[sect],[att]``    with [att] the attenuation from 0 to 15 dB. |logo| :numref:`srt_genericBackend_KKG`

+   Note: you have to set the attenuation for sections 0, 1, 2 and 3 (feeds 0 and 1), but for the other ones, the attenuation is 0 since the rms does not reach 30.

 #.
 Check the tsys (typical values: 110-120 K for bw=1500MHz and 120-130 K for bw=420MHz)